Create a task webhook Automation

 Create a webhook without creating an Automation

-To create a webhook before setting up an Automation:
+To create a webhook before setting up an Automation, from a List, Folder, or Space:

-1. From the upper-right corner of a Space, Folder, or List, click the lightning bolt icon.
+1. Click the Automate button or the lightning bolt icon.

 2. Click Manage Automations.